streamroot/integration-samples/orchestrator/android/ExoPlayer-Java/README.md

 }
 ```

-If your minSdkVersion is strictly below API 21 (usually 19) and you encounter a maximum number of function reached, you might need to setup a multidex application.
+If your minSdkVersion is strictly below API 21 (usually 19) and you encounter a maximum number of functions reached, you might need to setup a multidex application.

 Please follow the following steps from the official android documentation.
 [Multidex documentation](https://developer.android.com/studio/build/multidex)